runtimeverification/llvm-backend/docs/proof-trace.md

   are related to configuration initialization.
 - The `relative_position` is a null terminated string of positive integers separated by `:` (ie. `0:1:1`)
+- The `arg*` in the `function` and `hook` event is a list of arguments that are either `hook`, `function`, `rule`, `side_cond_entry`, `side_cond_exit`, or `kore_term`.

+## Tools

+As mentioned above, the proof trace is in binary format and can be generated using the appropriated flags to `kompile` or directly to `llvm-kompile`.
+We provide a tool to desserialize the binary trace to a human readable format.
+The `kore-proof-trace` is located in the `tools` directory of the LLVM Backend repository and can be built with the `make` command.
+The tool takes two argument, the path to the binary header and to binary trace file.
+It can take 3 flags:
+ - `--verbose` for verbose output,
+ - `--expand-terms` for printing the kore terms in the trace instead of their sizes, and
+ - `--streaming-parser` to use the streaming parser instead of the default one.

+The tool will output the trace in a human readable format to the standard output.